 Konstantin Postumitenko @ stock.adobe.com

 Software that employs machine vision to identify a human's identity by mapping unique facial traits and expressions.
 Detection first occurs using the Viola-Jones Algorithm or a variant, which continuously scans the image looking for areas of contrast that are specific to human faces: nose bridges are lighter than the sides, and eye-sockets are darker than the forehead, for instance.
-Then, to locate facial features, it uses an active human-trained statistical model, which learned the borders of facial features and applies that to scan and recognize a user's face.
+Then, to locate facial features, it uses an active human-trained statistical model, which has learned the borders of facial features and applies that to scan to recognize a user's face.
 This can be used as a biometric identifier for certain areas or services or to identify suspects quickly.

 It might help enforce discriminatory laws and legal practices.

 Could be used to blackmail innocent individuals because of their family's background.